 You should consult a knowledgeable child custody lawyer if you have any concerns regarding your parenting schedule.
 Making a parenting plan can be challenging, particularly when adults don’t cooperate or communicate with one another.

 Your lawyer will be by your side throughout what might be an extremely stressful procedure.
-Our White Plains, NY, parenting lawyers are standing by to assist with your parenting time schedules in the following ways.
+Our White Plains, NY parenting lawyers are on stand-by to assist you with your parenting time schedules in the following ways:

 Develop a Personalized Legal Strategy